Root Canal Treatment in Turkey: Procedure, Pain, Recovery, and Cost

 Permanent Restoration

-The treated tooth will need a durable permanent restoration, such as a crown, onlay, or permanent filling.
-It may be necessary to observe the tooth for several days to ensure that the infection has been resolved and allow the tissues to heal before installing a crown.
-Most patients become eligible for a permanent tooth restoration within several days to two weeks after a root canal treatment.
+The treated tooth will require a durable permanent restoration such as a crown, onlay, or permanent filling.
+The tooth may need to be observed for a few days before a crown is placed to ensure the infection has completely cleared and to allow the tissues to heal.
+Most patients become eligible for permanent tooth restoration within a few days to two weeks after root canal treatment.

 Permanent Restoration